michaelmackenzie/CutsetTraining/README.md

 # CutsetTraining
-Training rectangular box cuts on Mu2e tracks
+Training rectangular box cuts on CMS trees

-Made for use in ROOT, compiled with scons in Mu2e Offline
+Made for use in ROOT, compiled with ROOT.

+Test script used is scripts/train_cms_cutset.C